frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 1. Setup your plane as you need
 1. Add Ch9 to be your Flight mode Switch
-1. Add Ch10 to be your Gain (Variable Gain, using my S1 on the TX16), You only want variable gain while you setup the Rate/Gyro-ON, after that, you want to set it to fixed this way.
+1. Add Ch10 to be your Gain (Variable Gain, using my S1 on the TX16),

+You only want variable gain while you test flight and adjust the Rate gains for your flying.
+After you are happy, you want to set it to fixed, so is stored at each model/plane in your radio and no longer use the Dial/Slider.

-Once you find the right setting, Note on the top of your Ch10 where it is (+65% for example).
+Once you find the right setting, Note on the top of your Ch10 bar where it is (+65% for example).
 Then change it to "source" MAX, and change the "weight" to 65%.
 The output should refrect the same as you started.
 Later on, you can have multiple settings depending on your flight mode , switch, or Thr (See how the Two-Brothers RC videos..High gains on the landings controlled by Thr via a curve and delays)

 ![edgetx-mix](edgetx-mix.jpg)
 ![edgetx-fmode](edgetx-fmode.jpg)